Modern Slavery Statement

 • Employment matters are the responsibility of the Head of HR

-• Supply chain matters are the responsibility of the Head of Finance
+• Supply chain matters are the responsibility of the Senior Supply Chain and Procurement Managers.

 • Policies are developed in collaboration with the various elements of the business that are impacted.
 A review of legislation is undertaken, along with guidance from the Gangmaster Labour Abuse Authority and Stronger Together organisations.

 Responsibility for investigations and due diligence will depend on the source of the concern of slavery and human trafficking.
 Responsibility for a concern in respect of employees or workers supplied to the operation would be with the Head of HR.
-The Head of Finance would be responsible for concerns arising from the Supply Chain.
+The Senior Supply Chain and Procurement Management would be responsible for concerns arising from the Supply Chain.
 Their role would be to ensure that a thorough investigation has taken place and, where concerns are substantiated, work with relevant parties to remove the practice from the business.

 Training of employees has been undertaken with several managers attending the workshops provided by Stronger Together.
 Managers have also attended Ethical Trading Supplier Forums provided by customers.
 This has enabled our leadership teams to better understand and respond to any identified slavery and human trafficking risks.
 Ongoing training and communication campaigns increase the potential for any concerns relating to slavery or human trafficking been raised to the organisation, this is supported by the company’s Whistle Blowing Policy.